alf-p-steinbach/Expressive-Cpp/README.md

-there is nothing that can guide overload resolution, and since an operator invocation without parenthesized argument list cannot be qualified, this `~` operator overload must be present in the using code's namespace or in an enclosing namespace, i.e. the pseudo keyword macro can only be used in such a context.
+there is nothing that can guide overload resolution, and since an operator invocation without parenthesized argument list cannot be qualified, this `~` operator overload must be present in the using code's namespace or in an enclosing namespace, i.e. the keyword macro can only be used in such a context.

 ### `$invoked_with`